You are here:

 That family starts with Cheryl's charismatic, troublemaking husband Wolfgang West (Australian Grant Bowler) who, aside from a spell of home detention in series two, spends much of the storyline incarcerated, or missing in criminal action.

-The rest of this family of largely likable rogues comprises a troublesome Grandfather (Frank Whitten of Vigil and Speights "good onya mate" commercial fame); two sets of chalk and cheese offspring: conniving lawyer Jethro and his twin brother, the kindhearted but gormless Van (both roles played by Antony Starr in award-winning performances); and younger sister Pascalle (Siobhan Marshall), the outwardly ditzy aspiring model turned entrepreneur, and the youngest of the family, budding criminal mastermind Loretta (Antonia Prebble).
+The rest of this family of largely likable rogues comprises a troublesome Grandfather (the latae Frank Whitten of Vigil and Speights 'good onya mate' commercial fame); two sets of chalk and cheese offspring: conniving lawyer Jethro and his twin brother, the kindhearted but gormless Van (both roles played by Antony Starr in award-winning performances); and younger sister Pascalle (Siobhan Marshall), the outwardly ditzy aspiring model turned entrepreneur, and the youngest of the family, budding business mastermind Loretta (Antonia Prebble).

 Throw in a revolving cast of suitors, including Cheryl's police tormentor turned lover (Kirk Torrance), and you get an entire cast that fit their roles like a glove.

-Griffin and Lang marshal a crew of directors (including Mark Beesley, Simon Bennett, Britta Johnstone, Murray Keane, Michael Bennett and Peter Salmon) and writers (Tim Balme, Kate McDermott, Gavin Strawhan amongst others) to show the Wests at their best, whichever one of them is acting their worst.
-Their consistent excellence over five seasons has been remarkable given the high-turnaround demands of television drama.
+Griffin and Lang marshal a crew of directors (including Mark Beesley, Simon Bennett, Britta Johnstone, Murray Keane, Michael Bennett and Peter Salmon) and writers (Tim Balme, Kate McDermott and Gavin Strawhan amongst others) to show the Wests at their best, whichever one of them is acting their worst.
+Their consistent excellence over six seasons was remarkable given the high-turnaround demands of television drama.

 This heady brew of suburban mayhem proved a ratings success from its first season; by 2007, audiences had grown to the point where it was TV3's third most popular programme of the year (behind the Rugby World Cup and CSI).

-When season five ended in October 2009, the show's accumulated 89 episodes made it one of New Zealand's longest running drama series (season six, shot in High Definition, is likely to be the last).
-With a stack of rave reviews and more than 40 awards - including four Film and Television gongs for best drama - it also ranks as one of the most decorated.
+When the sixth and final season ended in November 2010, the show's accumulated 107 episodes made it New Zealand's longest running drama series.
+With a stack of rave reviews and more than 40 awards — including four Film and Television gongs for best drama — it also ranks as one of the most decorated.

-Now as well as broadcasting the original, other countries are paying to remake the show.
-Remake rights to the Outrageous Fortune concept have been sold to America - in a first for Australasian drama - as well as England, Spain and Italy.
+As well as broadcasting the original, other countries paid to remake the show.
+Remake rights to the Outrageous Fortune concept were sold to America — in a first for Australasian drama — as well as England, Spain and Italy.
 This is a remarkable achievement in an industry which has often simply pasted overseas stories onto local scenery.

-The show's intentions are flagged right from the Hello Sailor title song ('Gutter Black').
-The original working title may have been White Trash, but there's nothing condescending about the way the characters are treated.
+The show's intentions re flagged right from the Hello Sailor title song ('Gutter Black').
+The programme's original working title may have been White Trash, but there's nothing condescending about the way the characters are treated.

-Those characters have deepened along with the series, often in unexpected ways.
-Longtime viewers have been left speculating over who can be trusted, and on what day.
-Sometimes the contradictions and about-turns are storytelling masterstrokes - like the moment the door creaked briefly open, and uber-villain Loretta was suddenly revealed for the sad, lonely creature she is.
-Plotlines which saw dramatic relationship turns for both Van and Kasey, have packed a genuine emotional wallop.
+Those characters deepened along with the series, often in unexpected ways.
+Longtime viewers were left speculating over who can be trusted, and on what day.
+Sometimes the contradictions and about-turns are storytelling masterstrokes — like the moment the door creaked briefly open, and onetime uber-villain Loretta was suddenly revealed for the sad, lonely creature she then was.
+Plotlines which saw dramatic relationship turns for both Van and Kasey packed a genuine emotional wallop.

-Five wonderful seasons.
+Six wonderful seasons.
 So much to savour.
-Van and Munter, one of New Zealand's great comedy double acts (Munter's ‘Munter is Choice' fan club on Bebo has 14,000 plus members).
-Pitch-perfect use of the New Zealand pop music songbook.
-And another miracle: a Christmas movie about family that was actually worthwhile.
-Roll on season six.
+Van and Munter, one of New Zealand's great comedy double acts (Munter even won his own ‘Munter is Choice' fan club).
+Pitch-perfect use of the New Zealand pop music songbook, right down to the last scene.
+A Christmas special that wasn't awful.
+And another miracle: Westside, a prequel series that is actually worth watching in its own right.